CooperRiis Board of Directors

 Chairman/Treasurer and Assistant Secretary

-Donald R Cooper is the chairman of the board and co-founder of CooperRiis with his wife Lisbeth Riis Cooper.
+Donald R. Cooper is the chairman of the board and co-founder of CooperRiis with his wife, Lisbeth Riis Cooper.
 Don is also an actuary and a Fellow in the Society of Actuaries.
-He is a long standing trustee at Warren Wilson College, and serves on the Investment Committee of “The Community Foundation of Western North Carolina”, where he was a former three term board member.
+He was a twelve-year trustee at Warren Wilson College and a former three-term board member of “The Community Foundation of Western North Carolina”.
+He continues to serve on their Investment Committee.

-Before retirement, Don’s business career included many senior management positions within the insurance industry, and co-founder and president of Resource Deployment, Inc, (RDI, Inc), a venture capital and consulting company in Dallas/ Fort Worth, TX.
+Before retirement, Don’s business career included many senior management positions within the insurance industry.
+He was co-founder and president of Resource Deployment, Inc (RDI, Inc), a venture capital and consulting company in Dallas/Fort Worth, TX.